 With this PS4 version 4.50 update, now you can store content to an external hard drive by plugging in a USB 3.0 HDD into your PS4.
-Bingo, you can quintuple the original space on your console with a 2TB portable drive for easy travel to friends’ houses.
+Bingo, you can quintuple the original space on your console with a Seagate Game Drive for PS4 with 2TB, or use another of our portable models for easy travel to friends’ houses with up to 5TB of space.
 Or even septendecuple your space with up to an 8TB desktop external drive — wow!

 You can download and install applications directly to your external drive, and simply manage all your saved content using the PlayStation settings menu — and all your saved applications will appear in the Content Launcher of the Home Screen so you can quickly access whatever apps you recently launched.

 Using an external hard drive to store games and apps on a PS4